willvieira/thesis/introduction.md

 Although there is still little evidence of the effect of species interaction on range limits, @Wisz2013 reviewed many examples of positive and negative impacts of species interactions across and within trophic levels.
 In any case, the controversy over the importance of species interaction in shaping species' range limits and its interaction with climate still exists; we need thus a more appropriate formalization.

-In the direction of a precise formalization of what most determines the range limits of a focal species, @Godsoe2017 has proposed that the integration of coexistence theory and biogeography allows a better understanding of how biotic interactions shape species’ range limits.
+In the direction of a precise formalization of what most determines the range limits of a focal species, @Godsoe2017 has proposed that the integration of coexistence theory and biogeography allows a better understanding of how biotic interactions shape species' range limits.
 Local coexistence can be seen through the lens of modern coexistence theory and contemporary niche theory.
 Based on the growth rate of a species (difference between birth and death rates; (Figure @fig:godsoe2017 A), the fundamental niche of a focal species is determined by the sign of its growth rate when the species is rare, $r(E,R)$, which varies with the environment $E$ and the resource $R$.
 Typically, it is given by: $r(E,\,R) = birth(E,\,R) - death(E,\,R) > 0$.